Separable Convex Optimization with Nested Lower and Upper Constraints: Computational Experiments

-Future research avenues concern possible improvements of the algorithm (e.g., using shrinking and double loop scheme -- \citealt{Keerthi2001}), adaptive choices of working-set size based on analyses of the structure of the data set and solutions, as well as more advanced selection rules, e.g., based on Zoutendijk's descent direction \citep{Joachims1999} or second order information \citep{Lin2005}.
-These options for improvement are now possible due to the availability of our fast algorithm for the resolution of the restricted problems.
+Moreover, future research avenues concern possible improvements of the algorithm (e.g., using shrinking or a double-loop scheme -- \citealt{Keerthi2001}), adaptive choices of working-set size based on analyses of the structure of the data set and solutions, as well as more advanced selection rules, e.g., based on Zoutendijk's descent direction \citep{Joachims1999} or second order information \citep{Lin2005}.
+These options for improvement are now possible due to the availability of a fast algorithm for the resolution of the restricted problems.